-We introduced Taylor diagram as a new performance measure to inform model goodness-of-fit to guide the model selection process.
-The Taylor diagram quantifies the degree of correspondence between predicted and observed values in three statistics: the Pearson’s correlation coefficient (R), the RMSE (dashed semi-circles around reference point), and the normalized standard deviation (SD; x- and y-axis).
-The observed 12 years of returns from 2009-2020 (3 generations) are normalized as the reference point or observation (solid black cycle on the x-axis).
-The overall model performance was expressed as relative value on the diagram, as it was also normalized by the standard deviation of observations (2009-2020).
-R indicates correlation between forecasts hindcasted by each model and actual observed returns.
-SD represents the magnitude of the variability of forecasts relative to observations for the given years.
-For each stock, all the candidate models for 2022 forecast were presented on a Taylor diagram with age classes combined (Figure 3a and b).
-Age-specific Taylor diagrams were supplied in the appendix, Figure S1 and S2.
-In addition median forecasts that were produced by the models selected from the period of 2009-2020 were also presented for the comparison purpose (solid black square; Figure 3a and b).
-Generally, a model that has relatively high correlation coefficient, small RMSE, and SD that is similar to the observations is desired and considered for model selection.
-A perfect model would be located identical to the reference point with both SD and correlation being 1 and RMSE of 0.
+We used Taylor diagram as a visualization tool to guide the process of model selection both in terms of accuracy and precision.
+The Taylor diagram displays the degree of correspondence between the time series of forecast and observation via three statistics: the Pearson’s correlation coefficient (R), the RMSE, and the normalized standard deviation (SD).
+The R indicates correlation between forecasts hindcasted by each model for the years 2009 – 2020 and actual observed returns; the higher R, the greater accuracy.
+The SD represents the magnitude of the variability of forecasts relative to observations for the given years.
+The observed sockeye returns from 2009 2020 (about 3 cycles; Figure S2) were normalized as a reference point (i.e., observation).
+The overall performance of a model was expressed as a relative value on the diagram, as it was also normalized by the standard deviation of observations from 2009 to 2020.
+Generally, a model that has relatively high correlation coefficient, small RMSE, and SD is desired.
+A perfect model is located at the reference point with both R and SD being 1 and RMSE being 0.

 3. Results

-3.1 Model comparison
+3.1 Forecast model comparisons